-Recognizing the diversity of astronomical community needs, and the need for specialized processing not part of the automatically generated Prompt and Data Release products, LSST plans to devote 10% of its data management system capabilities to enabling the creation, use, and federation of User Generated data products.
-The Science Platform will enable science cases that greatly benefit from co-location of user processing and/or data within the LSST Archive Center.
-The high-level requirement for this is established in § 3.5 of the LSST SRD.
-Some details are discussed in § 5 of this document.
+Recognizing the diversity of astronomical community needs, and the need for specialized processing not part of the automatically generated Level 1 and 2 products, LSST plans to devote 10% of its data management system capabilities to enabling the creation, use, and federation of Level 3 (user-created) data products.
+Level 3 capabilities will enable science cases that greatly benefit from co-location of user processing and/or data within the LSST Archive Center.
+The high-level requirement for Level 3 is established in § 3.5 of the LSST SRD.
+Their details are discussed in § 5 of this document.

 Finally, LSST Survey Specifications (§ 3.4 of LSST SRD) prescribe that 90% of LSST observing time be spent in the so-called "universal cadence" mode of surveying the sky.
-These observations will result in Prompt and Data Release data products discussed above.
+These observations will result in Level 1 and 2 data products discussed above.
 The remaining 10% of observing time will be devoted to special programs, designed to obtain improved coverage of interesting regions of observational parameter space.
 Examples include very deep ($r \sim 26$, per exposure) observations, observations with very short revisit times (~ 1 minute), and observations of "special" regions such as the Ecliptic, Galactic plane, and the Large and Small Magellanic Clouds.
-The data products for these programs will be generated using the same processing software and hardware and possess the general characteristics of Prompt and Data Release data products, but may be performed on a somewhat different cadence.
+The data products for these programs will be generated using the same processing software and hardware and possess the general characteristics of Level 1 and 2 data products, but may be performed on a somewhat different cadence.
 They will be discussed in § 6.